Nonzero-sum stochastic differential games with impulse controls: a verification theorem with applications

-First, let $X$ denote the exchange rate between two currencies.
+As a possible interpretation of the game just described, let $X$ denote the exchange rate between two currencies.
 The central banks of the corresponding countries (the players) have different targets for the rate: player 1 prefers a high value for $X$, while the goal of player 2 is yielding a low value.
-To have a tractable model, it is reasonable to assume that the payoffs of the two players are given, respectively, by $X-s_1$ and $s_2-X$, where $s_1, s_2$ are fixed constants with $s_2>s_1$, which leads to the one-dimensional game defined in this section.
-This interpretation (detailed in \cite[Sect.~3.3]{Basei}) corresponds to a two-player version of the model introduced and studied in, e.g., \cite{Bertola16} and \cite{Cadenillas00}.
+To have a tractable model, we assume that the payoffs of the two players are given, respectively, by $X-s_1$ and $s_2-X$, where $s_1, s_2$ are fixed constants with $s_2>s_1$, which leads to the one-dimensional game defined in this section.
+This interpretation corresponds to a two-player version of the model introduced and studied in, e.g., \cite{Bertola16} and \cite{Cadenillas00}.

-The second possible interpretation is related to energy markets.
-Let the process $X$ model the forward price of energy.
-Player 1 is an energy producer and $s_1$ is the unitary production cost, so that, in a simplified model, her payoff is $X-s_1$.
-On the other hand, player 2 runs a company, which buys energy at price $X$ and sells her products at some price $s_2$, with $s_2 > s_1$, so that her payoff is $s_2-X$.
-Since player 2 consumes a high volume of energy, she can be considered as a big market player; so, both the players affect the price of energy, and we get the nonzero-sum impulse game studied in this section (both the players have enough impact on the economy to obtain a financial compensation from the state to mitigate sudden adverse movements of the forward price).